matteogreek/matteogreek.github.io/content/_writeups/thm/mrphisher_writeup.md

 ---
 title: Mr. Phisher
 summary: Phishing email containing suspicious attachment
-tags:
-  - writeup
-date: "2023-08-04"

 # Optional external URL for project (replaces project detail page).
 external_link: ''
+#date: ''
 reading_time: false  # Show estimated reading time?
 share: false  # Show social sharing links?
 profile: false  # Show author profile?
 comments: false  # Show comments?

 ---
 ## Task1

 Deploy the machine attached to the room to access the files.

 ### Question 1
+>
 > Uncover the flag in the email attachment!

 The task of the room says that the document attached to a suspicious email keeps asking to enable macros.